The art of controlled movements

 All the physiotherapist use pilates during treatment.

-Paul runs the Pilates classes and he can:
+Our Physiotherapists run the Pilates classes and they can:

 If you want details, call the clinic or click here to email us.